 Note that if only an EER rating is available, use the following conversion equation; EER_base = (-0.02 * SEER_base2) + (1.12 * SEER).
 From Wassmer, M. (2003).
 A Component-Based Model for Residential Air Conditioner and Heat Pump Energy Calculations.
 Masters Thesis, University of Colorado at Boulder.

-Average nameplate efficiencies of all Early Replacement qualifying equipment in Ameren PY3-PY4.
+Based on Opinion Dynamics and Cadmus metering study of Ameren HVAC program participants; See ‘AIC HVAC Metering Study Memo FINAL 2_28_2018’

 Estimated by converting the EER assumption using the conversion equation; EER_base = (-0.02 * SEER_base2) + (1.12 * SEER).
 From Wassmer, M. (2003).
 ‘A Component-Based Model for Residential Air Conditioner and Heat Pump Energy Calculations’, Masters Thesis, University of Colorado at Boulder.

 If there is no existing cooling in place but the incentive encourages installation of a new DMSHP with cooling, the added cooling load should be subtracted from any heating benefit.